rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: If you're ready to talk about it.

-MM: I can talk about it
+MM: I can talk about it.

 #### Conclusion/Resolution

-- RegExp: Lookbehind is stage 3
+- RegExp: Lookbehind is stage 3.

 ## 7. ECMA 402 status update